-OAS STANDARD Students will engage in inquiry to acquire, refine, and share knowledge.
-Reading-Students will comprehend, evaluate, and synthesize resources to acquire and refine knowledge.
-Writing-Students will summarize and paraphrase, integrate evidence, and cite sources to create reports, projects, papers, texts, and presentations for multiple purposes.
-6.6.R.1 Students will use their own viable research questions to find information about a specific topic.
-6.6.R.2 Students will record and organize information from various primary and secondary sources (e.g., print and digital).
-OAS OBJECTIVES 6.6.R.3 Students will determine the relevance, reliability, and validity of the information gathered.
-6.6.W.1 Students will write research papers and/or texts independently over extended periods of time (e.g., time for research, reflection, and revision) and for shorter timeframes (e.g., a single sitting or a day or two).
-6.6.W.2 Students will refine and formulate a viable research question and/or topic from initial findings.
-Students will organize information found during research, following a citation style 6.6.W.3 (e.g., MLA, APA, etc.) with guidance and support.
-6.6.W.4 Students will summarize and present information in a report.
-Emphasis: Items will require students to analyze and evaluate information from a variety of sources.
-Format: by multiple-choice items.
-Content Limits:

-Students will be asked to demonstrate this ability based on a reading selection followed

-- The reading selections will be on grade level and may be any one of the following types: informational/expository, narrative, or poetry.
-Some selections will be informative/ expository selections with embedded errors and citation guides. - Selected-response items will include only pertinent information about the citation rules for students to use in order to answer the questions.

-Incorrect answer choices will be plausible, yet incorrect, and may include incorrect meanings of words.
+OAS STANDARD Students will engage in inquiry to acquire, refine, and communicate accurate information.
+Reading-Students will gather, comprehend, evaluate, and synthesize researched information to acquire and refine knowledge.
+Writing-Students will synthesize information ethically through speaking and writing.
+6.6.R.1 Students will use their own viable research questions to gather information about a topic.
+6.6.R.2 Students will record and organize information from various primary and secondary OAS OBJECTIVES sources.
+6.6.R.3 Students will determine the relevance and reliability of the information gathered.
+6.6.W.1 Students will formulate and refine a viable research question.
+6.6.W.2 Students will develop a clear, concise thesis statement.
+6.6.W.3 Students will quote findings following a consistent citation style (e.g., MLA, APA) to avoid plagiarism.
+6.6.W.4 Students will create research papers and/or projects independently for shorter timeframes (e.g., a single sitting or a day or two).
+Emphasis: Items will require students to analyze and evaluate information from a variety of ITEM SPECIFICATIONS Format: Students will be asked to demonstrate this ability based on a reading selection followed by an appropriate item type.
+Content Limits: The reading selections will be on grade level and may be any one of the following types: informational/expository, narrative, or poetry.
+Some selections will be informative/ expository selections with embedded errors and citation guides.
+Selected-response items will include only pertinent information about the citation rules for students to use in order to answer the questions.
+Distractor Domain: Incorrect answer choices will be plausible, yet incorrect, and may include incorrect meanings of words.